hibernick/RasPreenFM2/README.md

     for (int k=0; k<32; )
     to
     for (int k=0; k<BLOCK_SIZE; ) {
-  seemed to help, and go thru
+  seemed to help

-    timbres[t].prepareForNextBlock();
-    timbres[t].prepareMatrixForNewBlock();
-  only every 2nd time buildNewSampleBlock() is called to compensate the internal BPM etc once i fully understand whats going on here, i might do a less kludgy hack but for the moment it seems to work...
+- the BPM/LFO/Env/ARP/etc internal temp changed to the smaler BLOCKSIZE

+- the Operators start a 0°, didn't like the Click to much at 90°

 - When the same note is struck again it allocates a new voice (if voice > 1) instead cutting off the voice.
   On NoteOff it switches of the longer running voice first.